 After the software is fully booted and you press Return (or Enter) to activate the CLI, the CLI prompts you for a password.
-You can define separate passwords for login access, the Enable mode, and the Configure mode (defined below).
+You can define separate passwords for login access, Enable mode, and Configure mode (defined below).
 The factory default password for all three is set to blank.
-(Just press Return.)
+(Simply press Return.)